NVIDIA/NVFlare/README.md

 ### Related talks and publications

-For a list of talks and publications related to NVIDIA FLARE, see [here](docs/publications_and_talks.md).
+For a list of talks, blogs, and publications related to NVIDIA FLARE, see [here](docs/publications_and_talks.md).

 ## Third party license